 Leather and fabric combine to make the overall upper of this boot both breathable, flexible, and durable.
 Vasque also works directly with Vibram to integrate an exclusive sole tread compound called “XSTrek” for this boot.

-This boot is affordable and yet still features most every major specification of any great hiking boot.
+These waterproof hiking boots are affordable and yet still features most every major specification of any great hiking boot.